javascript-tutorial/en.javascript.info/1-js/03-code-quality/05-testing-mocha/article.md

 1. An initial spec is written, with tests for the most basic functionality.
 2. An initial implementation is created.
-3. To check whether it works, we run the testing framework [Mocha](http://mochajs.org/) together with assertion framework (we'll pick [Chai](http://chaijs.com/)), the spec and the implementation.
-Functions `describe` and `it` actually belong to Mocha and `assert.*` come from Chai.
-If there are errors, we make corrections till everything works.
+3. To check whether it works, we run the testing framework [Mocha](http://mochajs.org/) (more details soon) that runs the spec.
+Errors are displayed.
+We make corrections till everything works.
 4. Now we have a working initial implementation with tests.
 5. We add more use cases to the spec, probably not yet supported by the implementations.
 Tests start to fail.
-6. Go to 3, alter the implementation till everything works, and repeat the same till the functionality is ready.
+6. Go to 3, update the implementation till tests give no errors.
+7. Repeat steps 3-6 till the functionality is ready.

 So, the development is *iterative*.
-We write the spec, implement it, then write more tests, make sure they work etc. At the end we have both a working implementation and tests for it.
+We write the spec, implement it, make sure tests pass, then write more tests, make sure they work etc. At the end we have both a working implementation and tests for it.

-In our case, the first step is complete: we have an initial spec.
+In our case, the first step is complete: we have an initial spec for `pow`.
 So let's make an implementation.
 But before that let's make a "zero" run of the spec, just to see that tests are working (they will all fail).

 ## The spec in action

 Here in the tutorial we'll be using the following JavaScript libraries for tests:

-- [Mocha](http://mochajs.org/) -- the main framework with common testing functions including `describe` and `it`.
+- [Mocha](http://mochajs.org/) -- the core framework: it provides common testing functions including `describe` and `it` and the main function that runs tests.
 - [Chai](http://chaijs.com) -- the library with many assertions.
 It allows to use a lot of different assertions, for now we need only `assert.equal`.
-- [Sinon](http://sinonjs.org/) -- to emulate built-in functions, to spy over functions and more, we'll need it much later.
+- [Sinon](http://sinonjs.org/) -- a library to spy over functions, emulate built-in functions and more, we'll need it much later.

 These libraries are suitable for both in-browser and server-side testing.
 Here we'll consider the browser variant.

+The full HTML page with these frameworks and `pow` spec:

 ```html src="index.html"
 ```